renestein/Rstein.AsyncCpp/readme.md

           if (message.starts_with("ping"))
           {
-            //Log meessage
+             //Log the message.
             logger->Tell(message);

-            //Update state
+            //Update an actor state.
             auto newState = pongsSent + 1;

-            //send pong message or stop message if the game is over. thomasAquinas->Tell(newState < 5
+            //Send the 'pong' message or send the 'stop' message when the game is over. thomasAquinas->Tell(newState < 5
               ? "pong " + to_string(newState)
               : "stop");

-            //simulate wait.
+            //Simulate wait.
             //missing Task.Delay
             this_thread::sleep_for(500ms);
             return newState;